-State Retail Operations Non-Retail Operations Both trying on times that are worn on the face.
-Decide whether to reopen fitting rooms.
-When processing returns, advise employees tow ash hands to use hand sanitizer before and after handling items.
-Consider offering alternative order ahead and pickup options. notice of layoffs and recalls for affected workers.
-Pennsylvania Press Release Guidance May 4, 2020 See Both Column Requires businesses that serve the public inside a building to follow this additional guidance: • Conduct business with the public by appointment only, whenever possible. • If appointment-only service is not feasible, limit the number of people inside the building to no more than 50% of the total maximum occupancy. • Modify the hours of the business so there is enough time to clean and restock. • Install shields or other barriers at registers and check-out areas to physically separate cashiers and customers.
-Note, the guidance applies to all businesses in all industries and sectors of the economy that are permitted to conduct in-person operations.
+State Retail Operations Non-Retail Operations Both Local Control Consider offering alternative order ahead and pickup options.
+If downsizing or other workforce adjustments are necessary, adhere to applicable state and federal requirements regarding notice of layoffs and recalls for affected workers.
+Pennsylvania Press Release Guidance Executive Order Press Release DOH Order Updated FAQs May 4, 2020 See Both Column Requires businesses that serve the public inside a building to follow this additional guidance: Conduct business with the public by appointment only, whenever possible.
+If appointment-only service is not feasible, limit the number of people inside the building to no more than 50% of the total maximum occupancy.
+Modify the hours of the business so there is enough time to clean and restock.
+Install shields or other barriers at registers and checkout areas to physically separate cashiers and customers.
+Designate a specific time for high-risk Note, the guidance applies to all businesses in all industries and sectors of the economy that are permitted to conduct in-person operations.
 Requires all business that have been conducting their operations remotely through teleworking to continue telework operations.
 Requires all businesses conducting in-person operations to: Clean and disinfect high-touch areas frequently and continue to regularly clean all other areas of the building(s).
 Establish and implement a plan in case the business is exposure to a probable or confirmed COVID-19 case.
 Prevent large groups from entering or leaving the building by staggering work start and stop times.
 Limit the number of people in the employee common areas and ensure these areas are cleaned frequently.
 Conduct meetings and trainings virtually (i.e., if a meeting needs to be held in person, limit the number o employees to 10 and maintain a social distance of 6 feet).
 Make sure employees have access to soap and water to wash their hands, hand sanitizer, and disinfectant wipes.
-Provide non-medical masks for employees to wear at all times and make it mandatory to wear masks while on the work site.
-Make sure the facility has enough employees as applicable to follow these protocols and conduct business effectively and safely.
+Provide non-medical masks for employees Advises that local political units should use best judgment in exercising their authorities and issuing implementation directives and guidance.